nasa/isaac/dense_map/geometry_mapper/readme.md

       --mesh mesh.ply --mesh_weight 25                      \
       --mesh_robust_threshold 3

 Note how we used the same bracket length as in the image picker.
+It is very important to note that a tight bracket should be used, as, if the robot moves fast and the bracket value is big, it can affect the accuracy of calibration.
+Yet a tight bracket does not allow for wiggle room if it is decided to vary the timestamp offset (see further down) while staying within the bounds given by the bracket.

 This tool will print some statistics showing the reprojection residuals for all camera combinations.
 This can be helpful